Geometric criteria for overtwistedness: Weinstein cobordism from overtwisted to standard sphere

 \begin{thm} In every dimension, there is a Weinstein cobordism $(W, \lambda, \p)$ such that the concave end $(\dd_-W,\lambda)$ is overtwisted and the convex end $(\dd_+W,\lambda)\cong (S^{2n-1},\xi_\std)$. \end{thm}

-Theorem \ref{lem:cobord} is proven assuming the equivalence $1=2a$ in Theorem \ref{thm:main} which was proven in Section \ref{sec:OTxD2}, it also uses the inductive hypothesis in the dimension $n$.
-The Weinstein cobordism $(W,\lambda,\p)$ is smoothly non--trivial and it is constructed such that $\dd_-W$ is a sphere.
+Theorem \ref{lem:cobord} is proven assuming the equivalence (1)$\Longleftrightarrow$(2) in Theorem \ref{thm:main} which has been proven in Section \ref{sec:OTxD2}, and it also uses the inductive hypothesis in the dimension $n$.
+The Weinstein cobordism $(W,\lambda,\p)$ in the statement of Theorem \ref{lem:cobord} is smoothly non--trivial and it is constructed such that $\dd_-W$ is a standard smooth sphere.